jay-framework/jay/docs/08 - Jay Component.md

 Inspired by solid.js, the properties are passed to the component as a Proxy object which track access to the props.
 On each prop change, `render`, `createMemo` and `createEffect` are running.

-We have two options for props now - transforming props object to a props getters object, or leaving props as a props proxy.
-We favor the first option

-### 1. props as getters (preferred)

 we define a type transformation `Props<T>` which transforms an object of values to an object of getters.
 This pattern allows decomposition of props as follows